guilhermesimoes/guilhermesimoes.github.io/_drafts/shaders-case-study-pokemon-battles.md

 <div>{%- include canvas-playground.html -%}</div>

-This transition uses OpenGL's [`mix`] function.
-This function linearly interpolates between two values, which may sound complicated, but in fact is just this:
+This transition uses OpenGL's [`mix`] function, which linearly interpolates between two values.
+This may sound complicated, but in fact is just this:

 ```
 mix(v1, v2, a) = v1 * (1 - a) + v2 * a
 ```

 Basically a convenience function for something that anyone could write.
 In this case, `mix` interpolates between the texture color and the white color.
-It "mixes" the two colors, thus fading all the colors to white.
+It progressively "mixes" the two colors as the `cutoff` increases, thus fading everything to white.
 </div>

 <div class="scene" data-texture-src="/assets/images/pokemon-textures/gold-rival-cave.png" markdown="1">